 That’s why garnering support from all facets of university life has become indispensable in the process of making tangible, substantive progress.
 To alter a culture, you need buy-in from all the individuals who compose it.
-As a result, Coursedog is working with dozens of schools to understand best practices in changing administrative and faculty cultures to be more data-driven, student-centric, and efficient.
+As a result, we work with dozens of schools to understand best practices in changing administrative and faculty cultures to be more data-driven, student-centric, and efficient.

 Before any tangible change can occur, there needs to be consensus on your campus that a problem exists, what that problem is, and that it’s worth fixing.
 So, investing in university-wide collaboration upfront is invaluable.
 You must contextualize the problem within the broader context of your school’s objectives and the relevance of each individual constituent’s function to them.
 Without this collaboration at the outset, initiatives to change garner little legitimate support and are likely to face friction and turbulence.